MWDelaney/site-documentation-template/README.md

 # YourWebsite.com
-A breif description of the site.
+A brief description of the site.

 ## Content Management System
 - [x] WordPress